 For programs that will continue with modification, institutions should submit a three-year plan for program improvements.
 Institutions shall submit a progress report and a recommendation for the program's future at the end of this three-year period.
-The Council staff will review the progress report and institutional recommendation and will confer with the institution before determining if the program should continue without modification or should be closed within three years.
+The Council staff will review the progress report and institutional recommendation and will confer with ner in the second secon